-The University is committed to ensuring Bournemouth University is an institution that is open and accessible to all, and that values people for what they bring as individuals.
-The Diversity and Equality team works closely with staff and students, develops and initiates projects and co-ordinates training and events, all with the aim of supporting individuals, increasing knowledge and understanding of diversity and equality issues, and embedding diversity and equality into areas of the working and learning environment.
+The University is committed to ensuring Bournemouth University is an institution that is open and accessible to all, and which values people for what they bring as individuals.
+BU will seek to uphold and, where possible, exceed the provision of equality legislation to reflect sector best practice.
+All staff and students have a duty to comply with this policy and so will need to be aware of their personal obligations in eliminating all forms of what the University considers to be unacceptable behaviour.
+The Diversity and Equality team works closely with staff and students, developing and initiating projects and co-ordinating training and events, all with the aim of supporting individuals.
+The team helps to increase knowledge and understanding of diversity and equality issues, and embedding diversity and equality into areas of the working and learning environment.
 To promote and support the University's strategic commitment to Dignity, Diversity and Equality (DDE) a number of student and staff networks, groups, clubs and societies have been established.
 The University has successfully achieved the 'Disability two ticks status'.
 This quality mark is awarded by the Department of Work and Pensions for positive commitment regarding the employment, retention, training and career development of disabled employees.